troystribling/SimpleFutures/README.md

 ## <a name="withfilter">withFilter</a>

+The withFilter combinator is supported by both Future&lt;T&gt; and FutureStream&lt;T&gt; instances.
+It takes a filter function of type T -> Bool as argument and returns a new instance of the same type.
+If either completes with success the specified filter function is applied to result.
+If the filter function returns true the returned instance is completed with result.
+If the filter function returns false the returned instance is completed with failure using the error TryError.filterFailed.
+If the Future&lt;T&gt; or FutureStream&lt;T&gt; instances are completed with failure withFilter completed the returned instance with failure.

+Future&lt;T&gt; withFilter is defined by,

 ```swift
 public func withFilter(executionContext:ExecutionContext, filter:T -> Bool) -> Future<T>

 public func withFilter(filter:T -> Bool) -> Future<T>
 ```

+FutureStream&lt;T&gt; withFilter is defined by,

 ```swift
 public func withFilter(executionContext:ExecutionContext, filter:T -> Bool) -> FutureStream<T>